dev-generator/app.devgenerator.io/src/documentation.md

 ## Building a new Field Type

-If you are in a situation where one of the existing field types does not statisfy your current use case, here is how to add a new field type to meet those needs.
+If you are in a situation where one of the existing field types does not satisfy your current use case, here is how to add a new field type to meet those needs.
 First, you will need to add a new field type file in `src/_components/forms/fields/` with the name of the field type and the liquid extension, like `input_text.liquid`.
 Once created copy and paste the code below.
 Once pasted add any additional Front Matter items to pass in and reference them where applicable.
 Then add in the section that has a comment tag on how the render of the new form type will work.
 Once created you will need to open `src/_components/forms/core.liquid` and add to the if statement your new field type.
 Follow the others as examples, then add to this documentation how that new Field Type works.

 ```
 ---